Abdulhaseebimran/Assembly-Language/README.md

 # Assembly-Language
-assembly language repofor all program
+assembly language repo for all program